astrotars/stream-banking-chatbot/README.md

 });
 ```

 The client we're accessing in the state is the one created in
 [Step 4](#step-4-user-connects-to-stream).
 Calling `.channel` will create or
 join a unique channel based on the identities of the members.
-Only those two
+Only them user and
-members will be allowed in.
+the chatbot will be allowed in.
 However, this is not enough to protect Stream or
 others from viewing those users' messages.
+Next we'll use Virgil to encrypt the
+messages.

 ## Step 7.
 Lookup Virgil public keys
 In order to encrypt a message before sending it through a Stream channel, we need